“But even if you should suffer for righteousness’ sake, you are blessed. “And do not be afraid of their threats, nor be troubled.”

 His heart is steadfast, trusting in the Lord.”

-God comforts us in the midst of our trials (2 Cor.
+God comforts us amid our trials (2 Cor.
 1:3,4).
 God permits us to go through deep waters so that he can encourage us.
-We then can encourage other Christians in trouble.
+We can then encourage other Christians in trouble.
 We then become fellow-workers with God.
-We can be a blessing to someone in trouble.
-Some of us have so much trouble on our own that we do not want to get involved in other people’s troubles.
+We can be a blessing to someone in crisis.
+Some of us have so many problems on our own that we do not want to get involved in other people’s concerns.